Lovely Anne, Galway Hooker Sailing Club. Photo Credits: Anna King

 As far-off waves

-stir the winds of change,
+stirred the winds of change,

-the seasons turn
+the seasons turned

-towards the coal black night,
+towards the coal black night –

-and your presence begins to drift —
+and your presence began to drift —

 leaving only memories